l2beat/l2beat/packages/config/README.md

 # @l2beat/config

 This is the shared config for the L2BEAT website.
-It contains project definitions and a list of tokens.
+It contains layer2 definitions and a list of tokens.

 ## Scripts